-In this example, the two ADRC function blocks are implemented with design parameters $n=1$, $\hat{b}=3$, $\omega_c=6$, $\omega_o=15$ for the first heater and $n=1$, $\hat{b}=5$, $\omega_c=6$, $\omega_o=15$ for the second heater.
-Both function blocks have the anti-peaking mechanisms turned off (default setting), and turned on saturation of the control signals with user-defined limits $u_{\text{min}}=0$ and $u_{\text{max}}=100$.
-The results of using the proposed ADRC Toolbox to the above control problem are seen in Fig.~\ref{fig:results_tclab}.
-The presented experimental results validate the control structure with multi ADRC function blocks as a viable solution for the considered cross-coupled MIMO plant.
-For the chosen tuning parameters, the target temperature set-points are tracked with acceptable margins of error.
-Without the necessity of precise system modeling, the implemented robust ADRC approach managed to deal with the plant modeling uncertainties, including the cross-couplings between the system degrees-of-freedom.
-By comparing the selected ADRC parameters, one can notice that smaller estimated input gain ($\hat{b}$) was selected for the first heater.
-In result, steeper slope of convergence to the desired values is seen for the first heater output, which also results in a signal overshoot of around $3$\textcelsius.
-This is an expected result, which stands from the fact that $\hat{b}$ is also a scaling factor for the entire control signal (see~\eqref{eq:controller} and discussion thereof in Sect.~\ref{sec:Inputgain}).
-Regarding the control effort, one can notice that the user-defined reference temperatures turned out to be challenging for the governed plant and pushed the control signals to extremes.
-This justifies why the saturation mechanism has been incorporated in the proposed ADRC function block and shows the importance of activating saturation if the admissible range of the control signal is known.
-This is especially important in hardware experiments, where the control signals usually operate within certain physically-limited bounds.
-It is important for the considered observer-based control algorithm, which works correctly only if it is fed with accurate information about the input-output behavior of the system (for details see Sect.~\ref{sec:Outputsaturation}).
+The two ADRC function blocks are implemented here with design parameters $n=1$, $\hat{b}=3$, $\omega_c=6$, and $\omega_o=15$ for the first heater, and $n=1$, $\hat{b}=5$, $\omega_c=6$, $\omega_o=15$ for the second heater.
+Both function blocks have the anti-peaking mechanisms turned off (default setting), and the saturation of the control signals turned on, with user-defined limits $u_{\text{min}}=0$ and $u_{\text{max}}=100$.
+The results of using the proposed ADRC Toolbox to the above control problem are shown in Fig.~\ref{fig:results_tclab}.
+The experimental results validate the control structure with multiple ADRC function blocks as a viable solution for the considered cross-coupled MIMO plant.
+For the chosen tuning parameters, the target temperature set points were tracked with acceptable margins of error.
+Without the necessity of precise system modelling, the implemented robust ADRC approach managed to deal with plant modelling uncertainties, including the cross-couplings between the system's degrees of freedom.
+By comparing the selected ADRC parameters, one can see that a smaller estimated input gain ($\hat{b}$) was selected for the first heater.
+As a result, a steeper slope of convergence to the desired values was observer for the first heater output, which also resulted in a signal overshoot of approximately $3$\textcelsius.
+This is an expected result, which stems from the fact that $\hat{b}$ is also a scaling factor for the entire control signal (see~\eqref{eq:controller} and discussion thereof in Sect.~\ref{sec:Inputgain}).
+Regarding the control effort, one can see that the user-defined reference temperatures became challenging for the governed plant and pushed the control signals to extremes.
+This justifies the incorporation of the saturation mechanism in the proposed ADRC function block and shows the importance of activating saturation if the admissible range of the control signal is known.
+This is especially important in hardware experiments, where the control signals usually operate within certain physically limited bounds.
+It is also important for the considered observer-based control algorithm, which works correctly only if it is given accurate information about the input-output behaviour of the system (for details see Sect.~\ref{sec:Outputsaturation}).